 Walmart and Sam’s Club pharmacists also have access to and use the controlled substance tracking tool NarxCare in states that allow access.
 Our pharmacists are trained to check for indicators of potential concern before filling each prescription.
 NarxCare, along with other tools, helps our pharmacists make better dispensing decisions.

-Last year, Walmart and Sam’s Club made a commitment to move to electronic prescribing (e-prescribing) for controlled substances by 2020.
-We recognize not all provider networks and prescribers will have the technology and systems in place to accommodate this requirement.
-We will work collaboratively with prescribers to encourage their use of e-prescribing for controlled substances by 2020, so that patients are not unintentionally negatively affected by this process.
+Walmart and Sam’s Club announced a plan to move to electronic prescribing (e-prescribing) for controlled substances by 2020.
+In response, many in the healthcare provider community expressed strong concern that patients who rely on controlled substances to manage mental health, debilitating pain, and other conditions would not receive needed medications because not all provider networks and prescribers will have the technology and systems in place to accommodate this requirement.
+We have been working collaboratively with prescribers to encourage their use of e-prescribing for controlled substances so that patients are not unintentionally negatively affected by this process.
 E-prescribing has the potential to reduce errors, misuse, abuse and diversion of prescription medications.